Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 based, but does not go so far as to set `HttpContext.User`.
 Thus the ASP.NET Core authentication middleware should still be used as normal, and in most use cases should come after `UseMultiTenant` when using `ClaimsStrategy`.
-Due to how the authentication middleware is implemented there is practically no perfomance penalty when used in conjunction with the `ClaimStrategy`.
+Due to how the authentication middleware is implemented there is practically no performance penalty when used in conjunction with the `ClaimStrategy`.

 Note that this strategy is does not work well with per-tenant cookie names since